 Her hobby has now become her passion and she is in the process of building her dream workshop where upholstery, sewing, rug making and all aspects of fabric creativity can happen under one roof.
 "Making new friends and sharing the joy of creating and learning new skills is my greatest pleasure.
 She loves to challenge herself and discover the endless world of fabric and design.

-Christine assists part-time at Mary's Chairs alongside her career as a Landscape Architect.
-Christine qualified in 2016 from the City of Oxford College attaining a distiction in the AMUSF level 2 &3 (Association of Master Upholsterers and Soft Furnishers).
+Christine is in charge of the commission side of the business, whilst also using her design and planning consultancy background to support other creative businesses.
+Christine qualified in 2016 from the City of Oxford College attaining a distiction in the AMUSF level 2 & 3 (Association of Master Upholsterers and Soft Furnishers).

-She too has had a lifetime of creating and her talents stretch far and wide - patchwork, bag making, lampshades, pottery and beautiful sewing
+As a chartered landscape architect she has always been very interested in design and has a particular love of colour and fabrics.
+She too has had a lifetime of creating and her talents stretch far and wide - patchwork, bag making, lampshades, pottery and beautiful sewing.

 The beginings of Mary's Chairs

 By Mary Blaxland

 My first encounter with upholstery started in 2009.
 We were about to buy a new house, and in the garage was a 1930s rocking chair covered in a brown corduroy with palm leaf design.
 I fell in love with the chair and visualised it resplendent in a new cover; the curved wooden arms cleaned and polished, the rocking mechanism oiled and smooth.

 I didn't have the first idea how to go about the transformation; I had experience of curtain and cushion making but had no experience of upholstery.
 The chair was so full of promise, I was afraid of making a botched attempt at re-covering it; I knew nothing of upholstery fabrics, stuffing materials or the tools required.